swiftlang/swift/docs/ABI.rst

 A generic specialization mangling consists of a header, specifying the types and conformances used to specialize the generic function, followed by the full mangled name of the original unspecialized generic symbol.

+The first identifier in a ``<private-decl-name>`` is a string that represents the file the original declaration came from.
+It should be considered unique within the enclosing module.
+The second identifier is the name of the entity.

+Not all declarations marked ``private`` declarations will use the ``<private-decl-name>`` mangling; if the entity's context is enough to uniquely identify the entity, the simple ``identifier`` form may be used.

 The types in a ``<reabstract-signature>`` are always non-polymorphic ``<impl-function-type>`` types.